ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 Click save and lets move to the Windows11 and Windows11-2

 Lets start with Windows11.
-In the Windows11 VM in the search box type in Control Panel and click into it.Select Network and Internet then Network and Sharing Centre.On the lefthand side you will see chnage adapter setting click the link.
+In the Windows11 VM in the search box type in Control Panel and click into it.
+Select Network and Internet then Network and Sharing Centre.
+On the lefthand side you will see change adapter setting click the link.

-Right click Enthernet and find Properties, in the properties click on Internet Protocol Version 2(TCP/IPv4) and select properties. there we need to change our IP address.(In a real-world scenario you will click on Obtain an IP address automatically becuase it will be obtaining it from DHCP server or from DHCP that is set up on your router but since we are using VM we will configure ours IP address)
+Right click Enthernet and find Properties, in the properties click on Internet Protocol Version 2 (TCP/IPv4) and select properties. there we need to change our IP address.
+(In a real-world scenario you will click on Obtain an IP address automatically becuase it will be obtaining it from DHCP server or from DHCP that is set up on your router but since we are using VM we will configure ours IP address.)

 Click on Use the following IP address and fillout the fields with whatever you like(Imausing the following:
 Windows11

 IP address:192.168.1.20

 Subnet mask:255.255.255.0

 Default gateway:Leave Empty

 At the bottom make sure you click:

-Preferred DNS:192.168.1.10(Here we usethe Ip address of the of the Windows Server 2025 because the machines will be connecting or talking  our windows Server)
+Preferred DNS:192.168.1.10 (Here we use the Ip address of the of the Windows Server 2025 because the machines will be connecting or talking  our windows Server)

 Once done click ok.
 Now do the same thing for Windows11-2.